johnjoeann4/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on measured performance data."

 This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and harder-to-maintain software.
 It's more efficient to write clear and straightforward code initially, then fine-tune for performance where actual bottlenecks are identified through profiling and testing.

+# 2024-03-13
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as keeping an eye on emerging trends and technologies.

+To be successful in the programming world, you must also develop excellent problem-solving skills and a passion for innovation.
+By practicing regularly and challenging yourself to learn new things, YOU can continue to grow and adapt to the ever-changing landscape of technology.
+Remember, there is always something new to discover and learn, so embrace the journey and never stop exploring.